Briefing Of KUNA Main News For Wednesday Until 12:00 GMT

-KUWAIT -- Seventh planeload of aid is en route to hurricane-struck Libya with tons of relief equipment and medical supplies onboard.

-MOSCOW -- Azerbaijan announces truce in Nagorno-Karabakh in response to a request by the Armenian community.

-KUWAIT -- Kuwaiti oil inches down by six cents settling at USD 98 p b Tuesday vs USD 98.06 pb Monday.
+KUWAIT -- Price of the Kuwaiti crude oil went down by USD 1.44 cents to USD 95.56 per barrel on Tuesday as opposed to USD 97 pb on Monday.

-NEW DELHI -- India asks citizens to avoid travelling to parts of Canada amid a diplomatic rift. (end) rk
+MANAMA -- Bahraini military say a servicemen, injured in the recent Houthi attack on the southern Saudi borders, has passed away. (end) rk

 Legal Disclaimer: